-Proposals must be submitting via email only.
-When sending, the technical proposal and cost proposal must be saved as separate PDF documents and emailed to KATHY.BLOMQUIST@ALASKA.GOV as separate, clearly labeled attachments, such as "Vendor A - Technical Proposal.pdf" and "Vendor A - Cost Proposal.pdf".
+Offerors must submit their proposal via email.
+The technical proposal and cost proposal must be saved as separate PDF documents and emailed to DOL.procurement@alaska.gov as separate, clearly labeled attachments, such as "Vendor A - Technical Proposal.pdf" and "Vendor A - Cost Proposal.pdf".
 The email must contain the RFP number in the subject line.